Using CBD to Optimize Your Fitness Performance

 Morning: If you prefer to work out first thing in the morning, you can begin the day with a light breakfast.
 You don’t want to start strenuous cardio or strength training exercises on either a full or empty stomach.

 Once you’ve completed your workout, you can have a more substantial breakfast.
-To replenish the simple sugars burned off at the gym while getting a supplemental dose of CBD, mix your favorite flavored CBD oil into a fruit smoothie!
+To replenish the simple sugars burned off at the gym while getting a supplemental serving of CBD, mix your favorite flavored CBD oil into a fruit smoothie!

 If you usually wait until later in the day to exercise, a CBD capsule can quickly become part of your morning routine.